justboil/admin-one-vue-tailwind/.laravel-guide/README.md

 ### [optional] lowecase vs Capitalized folder names

-Fresh Laravel install with Breeze provides **Capitalized** folder names such as `Components`, `Layouts`, etc. For the sake of simplicity we just follow Vue conventions with lowercase folder names.
+Fresh Laravel install with Jetstream provides **Capitalized** folder names such as `Components`, `Layouts`, etc. For the sake of simplicity we just follow Vue conventions with lowercase folder names.
 However, you may opt-in to capitalize folder names:

-- Make sure you've removed original Laravel Breeze's `resources/js/Layouts` and `resources/js/Components` folders
+- Make sure you've removed original Laravel Jetstream's `resources/js/Layouts` and `resources/js/Components` folders
 - Rename the folders you've copied in the previous section: `resources/js/layouts` to `Layouts`; `components` to `Components`; `stores` to `Stores`
 - Replace everywhere in imports: `@/layouts/` with `@/Layouts/`; `@/components/` with `@/Components/`; `@/stores/` with `@/Stores/`